S. Sitaraman

-Sitaraman Sankaranarayana Iyer (4 May 1946 – 9 December 2020), also known as Professor S. Sitaraman was an environmentalist and teacher from Aluva, Kerala, India.
+Sitaraman Sankaranarayana Iyer (4 May 1946 – 9 December 2020), also known as S. Sitaraman was an environmentalist and teacher from Aluva, Kerala, India.
 He has been active in the protection of rivers, water bodies and forests of Kerala.
 He is best known for his campaign on the protection of river Periyar and is the founder of e.g. the All-Kerala River Protection Council.
 He died on 9 December 2020 aged 74.

 Early life

 Sitaraman was born on 4 May 1946 in Koovappady, Ernakulam district, Kerala.
 He obtained his undergraduate (BSc) degree in chemistry from Sree Sankara college, Kalady and graduated with MSc degree from Maharaja's college, Cochin, Kerala in 1969.

 Professional life

 He joined the department of chemistry at Sree Sankara College, Kalady as a lecturer in 1970 and later on became the head of the Department of Chemistry in 1996 and held this position for six years until retirement.
 Sitaraman then became the head of science and humanities at Adi Shankara Institute of Engineering and Technology (ASIET) from 2001 to 2011.